cjkreienkamp/ros-turtlebot3-slam-planning/README.md

 #### INITIALIZATION

-Install the ROS navigation stack.
+Install the ROS Noetic.
 Then, make a folder to be a catkin workspace (named *catkin_ws* in this example) and a folder to be a catkin package (named *rviz_demo* in this example).
 If you already have a catkin workspace, you can use that folder instead of a new one named *catkin_ws*.
 ```
+sudo apt update
-sudo apt install ros-noetic-navigation
+sudo apt install ros-noetic-desktop-full
+source /opt/ros/noetic/setup.bash
 mkdir -p ~/catkin_ws/src/rviz_demo
 ```
 Download all files from this Github and place them into the *rviz_demo* folder.
 Build the catkin workspace with the following code.